Junior Programs at University of Denver Golf Club (with Peak Golf Academy)

 • Ages: 3–18 years old

-• Schedule: Summer Junior Play Club runs for 8 weeks starting in June, with 9-Hole Play Club competitive sessions on Monday evenings from 4:30–7:30 p.m., 6-Hole Play Club recreational sessions on Monday evenings from 5:30–8:00 p.m., and 3-Hole Beginner Level developmental sessions on Monday evenings between 6:30–8:00 p.m.; all PGA Junior League teams include 7 practices and 6 matches typically scheduled on weekday evenings; academy programs are offered in eight-class sessions of either 1 hour or 1.5 hours per class.
+• Schedule: Summer Junior Play Club runs for eight weeks starting in June; Play Clubs meet on Monday evenings; PGA Junior League teams include seven practices and six matches typically on weekday evenings; class-based programs are offered in Spring, Fall, and other eight-class sessions.

-The University of Denver states that it is dedicated to the public good by providing high-quality recreational and wellness programs to the communities it serves and that it is an equal opportunity affirmative action institution.
-The University of Denver Golf Club is partnering with Peak Golf Academy for Junior Programs, and Highlands Ranch Golf Club was gifted to the University of Denver by the Ron Moore family in 2012 to impact the lives of students and the surrounding community.
-Mark McCarthy is listed as the contact for Peak Program questions at 303-325-7668.
+Junior golf programs are described as designed to accommodate players of all abilities and help develop life-long golf skills.
+The University of Denver states that it is dedicated to the public good by providing high-quality recreational and wellness programs to the communities in which it serves.
+The University of Denver Golf Club is partnering with Peak Golf Academy for Junior Programs, and Mark McCarthy is listed as a contact for Peak Program questions.
+The University of Denver is described as an equal opportunity affirmative action institution.
+In 2012, Highlands Ranch Golf Club was gifted to the University of Denver by the Ron Moore family to impact the lives of students and the surrounding community.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.